-Coriander essential oil can be inhaled through a diffuser or the steam from the shower to alleviate pain caused by a cold or sinus infection.
+Coriander essential oil can be used aromatically in a diffuser or the steam from the shower to alleviate pain caused by a cold or sinus infection.
 The oil will open up the nasal passages to help you breathe easier.

 The oil can also be used topically to alleviate the pain of menstrual cramps.
 Rub diluted coriander essential oil onto the abdomen in clockwise motions until completely absorbed.